Powerball jackpot climbs to $1.55 billion after no winner in Saturday's drawing

 The winning numbers for the estimated $1.423 billion Powerball jackpot were revealed Saturday night.
 They were 47, 54, 57, 60, 65 with a Powerball of 19.

-There was no winner in Saturday's drawing, bringing the total jackpot to $1.55 billion.
-It is now the fourth-largest lottery prize in Powerball history.
+There was no winner in Saturday's drawing, bringing the total jackpot to $1.55 billion, one of the largest prizes in Powerball history.

 There haven't been any Powerball grand prize winners since a single ticket sold in Los Angeles claimed a $1.08 billion pot of gold on July 19.
 Wednesday night's drawing was the 33rd since then.